Alignak-monitoring-contrib/alignak-demo/README.rst

     cd ~/demo
     # Detach a screen session identified as "alignak-backend"
     ./alignak_backend_start.sh
+    # This will run the alignak-backend-uwsgi in a screen session.
+If you do not mind about a
+    # backend screen, you should run: alignak-backend-uwsgi

     ps -ef | grep alignak-
         alignak  30166  1087  0 18:42 ?
 00:00:00 SCREEN -d -S alignak-backend -m bash -c alignak-backend